 After graduating from Davidson, Kelly ran for Duke University, then ranked #1 in the nation in cross country.
 While at Duke, she finished All-Region in cross country while the Blue Devils went on to win ACC’s, Regionals, and placed third at NCAA’s.

 A few years after college, she stumbled into triathlon and finished 3rd in her first triathlon.
 She went on to win her first half ironman, and then she qualified for the Hawaii Ironman World Championships in her first Ironman in 10:16.
 She finished on the podium in her two Hawaii Ironman appearances, became a Duathlon Age Group World Champion, a Duathlon National Age Group Champion, and set the American amateur Ironman record in her third Ironman.
 Kelly turned professional after numerous amateur titles.
-She finished 2015 placing third at Chattanooga 70.3 and a new Ironman PR of 9:23.
-She is grateful for her sponsors helping her reach her dreams.
+She finished 2017 with three top 5 Ironman finishes, including a 5th at Ironman Chattanooga, Ironman Austria, and a 4th at Ironman Louisville.
+She is grateful for her sponsors helping her chase her dreams.